Core And Extensions In Your Project

 sruja start -r . --prompt

-See AI editor integration in the repo for details.
+See AI editor integration for details.

-Step 3: Validate in CI
+Step 4: Validate in CI

 GitHub Actions example: